Transcript

 00:00:47 So usually when building a responsive website, you have to take care of the text size on different devices.

-00:01:01 But did you know that there's also a custom style approach that you can use here?
+00:00:56 So it's bigger on larger devices and smaller on smaller devices, but did you know that there's also a custom style approach that you can use here?

 00:01:05 Something like this.